isaacullah/isaacullah.github.io/GIS_Workshops/index.md

 I am equally dedicated to [FOSS (Free and Open-Source Software)](http://www.fsf.org/).
 I find open source software to be much more amenable to the goals of academic inquiry than commercial software[^1].
 Because of this, I use, and advocate the use of the powerful FOSS GIS suite, [GRASS GIS](http://grass.osgeo.org), and all of my course materials are formulated to teach you how to use this software in your research.

 ---

+## GRASS 7.2 and QGIS 2.15 screencasts.

+I am currently (Spring 2017) recording a series of screencasts for QGIS 2.15 and GRASS 7.2.
+These are for my ongoing class, ANTH 583, "GIS and Imagery Analysis," and as such may not cover all aspects of GRASS, and may use specific data or case studies.
+Nevertheless, the might be helpful, and I will add them to the playlist embedded below.
+Click the "three bars" in the upper right corner to see a list of videos in the playlist.
+Keep checking back for additional videos!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLSCH2IXZ2pHqkSs9H19xhbW2MyxWC2F2h" frameborder="0" allowfullscreen></iframe>

 ## Short Courses in GIS for Archaeologists and Geoarchaeologists